roboscienceorg/book/source/Introduction/whatisrobot.rst

 270 BC
 ''''''

-The Greek engineer Ctesibius (c.
+The Greek engineer :index:`Ctesibius` (c.
 270 BC) applies a knowledge of pneumatics and hydraulics to produce the first organ and water clocks with moving figures.